samuelclay/turntouch-mac/Modes.md

 # Alarm Clock App

+Wake up on time to music.
+The alarm clock app fades in playlist or random songs from your iTunes library.
+Touching east lets you skip songs you don't like to hear, so if heavy metal is too much for the early morning, easily move to the next song.
+Double-tapping east switches the app to a playlist like classical music or podcasts.

  1. Groups: Choose wake-up method: music or sound
  2. Dropdown: Choose music: iTunes playlists
  3. Dropdown: Choose sound: annoying sounds